Artur93gev/context-store/README.md

 ## Example

-  you can play with it in [sandbox](https://codesandbox.io/s/priceless-maxwell-1mr5r)
+ You can play with it in [sandbox](https://codesandbox.io/s/priceless-maxwell-1mr5r)